Have any questions?

 Once the datasource is specified, the dynamic list is executable.
 To start executing it, double click on the respective node in the tree.
 You will find a detailed explanation how to use the dynamic list from the viewpoint of a user in the User manual.

-By actuating the Execute button in the tool bar of the datasource configuration you can easily test the currently entered query.
+button in the tool bar of the datasource configuration you can easily test the currently entered query.7.2.5.
+The Metadata Datasource

 The optional metadata datasource serves to further define the report's base data fields.
 If there is no metadata datasource given, the users will only see the technical database name each when selecting attributes/columns.
 By using the metadata datasource it is possible to enter an additional plain text name and description per attribute.
 Further, the default column width in the dynamic list preview can be set here (per attribute).
 ReportServer expects the datasource output to consist of three or four columns, where the first one shows the technical column name, the second one gives the appurtenant plain text name, the third one the appurtenant description, and the fourth (optional) the appurtenant default column width in the dynamic list preview.